ponylang/rfcs/text/0000-introduce empty ranges.md

 >         or ((_min > _max) and (_inc > 0))
 > ```

+## Proposed reclassifications

 This RFC partitions the set of currently *infinite* `Range` cases into those now considered *empty*, and a very small set of those that remain *infinite*.
+To discuss this discrimination, we first list three criteria.
+All three must be met for a currently *infinite* Range to *not* now be reclassified as empty -- if either of these criteria is violated, the Range is *empty*; if all three are met, any currently *infinite* Range remains so under this proposal.

+  Criterion 1 - progress from `min` to `max` must be possible.
+This necessitates the "no-progress expression" (discussion below) to be `false` .
+  Criterion 2 - the iterator that realizes the progress must produce *finite* values that lie within `[min, max)`.
+  Criterion 3 - none of the parameters `min, max, step` can be float `NaN`. (discussion below)

+### Criterion 1 -- no-progress expression

-For this, two criteria are postulated that are required for a Range to not be empty.
-Numeric values including the floating point values `+Inf` and `-Inf` can be meaningfully compared in expressions like `min > max` or `max > min`.
-Based on this, an obvious absence of *progress* of the iteration from min towards max based on the sign of the Range parameters can be tested by `((min <= max) and (step <= 0)) or ((min >= _max) and (step >= 0))` ("no-progress" criterion) for finite and infinite bounds as well as finite and infinite values of step (note that if either of the `min` or `max` parameters is `NaN` such expressions are always `false` and this special case is discussed further below).
-Here, besides the obvious sign-incompatibility of the three Range parameters, the cases of equal bounds `min == max` and `step == 0` are included, since the former wouldn't satisfy `[min, min)` (and also doesn't require any progress) and the latter prevents any progress.
+The first criterion is related to the question whether progress from `min` to `max` is possible or needed.
+Numerical values including the floating point values `+Inf` and `-Inf` can be meaningfully compared in expressions like `min > max` or `max > min`.
+Based on this, an obvious absence of *progress* of the iteration from min towards max based on the sign of the Range parameters can be tested by the following "no-progress expression": `((min <= max) and (step <= 0)) or ((min >= _max) and (step >= 0))`, for both finite and infinite bounds.

+Besides the cases with obvious sign-incompatibility of the three Range parameters, this expression also covers the cases of equal bounds `min == max` and `step == 0`.
+Equal bounds correspond to `[N, N)` which cannot contain any value, and the case of `step == 0` to a situation where no progress is possible.
 In the current implementation of Range, a somewhat similar couple of expressions are used with the comment `// no progress` and `// progress into other directions`, but they are treated as a sufficient condition for *infinite*.
-Here, this criterion is used as part of a test for empty Ranges because it allows us to know in which cases the generation of values between min and max is impossible, irrespective of the magnitude of the bounds or steps, in other words, no valid *trajectory* from min to max does exists with the provided parameters.
-The second important criterion used here is that for a Range iterators to be not empty, it must only produce finite values even when infinite bounds are specified, and if that is not possible, the Range is again *empty*.
+Here, this criterion is used to test for empty Ranges because no valid *trajectory* from min to max does exists with the provided parameters.

-Combining these two criteria, for a `Range` to not be *empty*, progress from `min` to `max` must be possible (no-progess is `false`), and the iterator that realizes this progress must produce *finite* values that lie within `[min, max)`.
+#### Examples for empty Ranges that violate criterion 1

-Using this test, `Range(0, 10, -1)` is *empty* and no longer *infinite*, but so is in fact `Range(0, inf, -1)` that is also considered *infinite* currently.
-While one can generally never produce a complete list of elements that would incrementally move from say 0 to +Inf, we can know in the case of `Range(0, inf, -1)` that the Range must be *empty* because of the incompatible sign of the step parameter relative to the signs of `min` and `max` (progress impossible).
+`Range(0, 10, -1)` is *empty* nd no longer *infinite*, but so is in fact `Range(0, inf, -1)` that is also considered *infinite* currently.
+While one can generally never produce a complete list of elements that would incrementally move from say 0 to +Inf, we can know in the case of `Range(0, inf, -1)` that the Range must be *empty* because of the incompatible sign of the step parameter relative to the signs of `min` and `max`.
-Another case in which a Range is now *empty* is when the bound equality `min == max` can be evaluated meaningfully, independent of whether `step` equals e.g. `0` or `+-Inf` such as for example `Range(10, 10, 0)`.
-In the case of equal and finite bounds, no value can exist that satisfies `[min, min)`.
-In case of infinite bound values, the range is also empty because one `inf` cannot be meaningfully tested for equality to another `inf` and even if it could, the second criterion would be violated in that a sequence of values would contain non-finite values.
+Other cases of Ranges that are now *empty* is when the bound equality `min == max` can be evaluated meaningfully, independent of whether `step` equals e.g. `0` or `+-Inf` like in case of `Range(10, 10, 0)`.

+### Criterion 2 -- finite/infinite `min` or `step` parameters

+This criterion is enforced because the Range iterator produces new values by adding `step` to the last value.
+If an iteration value becomes e.g. `+Inf`, adding `step` does not change the value - the iterator again produces `+Inf`.
+Therefore, the iterator makes no progress numerically (indirectly violating Criterion 1).
+Also, while a `step` argument of `+-Inf` may "pass" the inspection by the "no-progress expression", e.g. `Range(0, 10, Inf)`, no finite points within the mathematical range `[min, max)` can be computed iteratively when `step` is `+-Inf`.
+This is also the case when `min` itself is `+-Inf`.
+Therefore, Ranges where `min` or `step` are infinite are *empty*, too.

+### Criterion 3 -- `NaN` parameters

-As already stated, the current `Range` implementation treats the occurrence of `+-Inf` or `NaN` parameters in *any* of the `min, max, step` parameters as sufficient condition for *infinite*.
-This RFC considers the opposite: the no-progress expression cannot be meaningfully evaluated if any one of the 3 tested parameters is a `NaN` value, and one can also not decide whether any .next() iterations which add NaN lie within the given numerical range, or, if `min` or `max` are `NaN`, what that range is in the first place.
+The current `Range` implementation treats the occurrence of `+-Inf` or `NaN` parameters in *any* of the `min, max, step` parameters as sufficient condition for *infinite*.
+This RFC considers the opposite: the no-progress expression cannot be meaningfully evaluated if any one of the 3 tested parameters is a `NaN` value, and one can also not decide whether any .next() iterations which add `NaN` lie within the given numerical range, or, if `min` or `max` are `NaN`, what that range is in the first place.
 Any occurrence of `NaN` in the Range parameters therefore produces an *empty* Range.

-Similarly, while a `step` argument of `+-Inf` may "pass" the inspection by the *no-progress criterion*, no finite points within the mathematical range `[min, max)` can be computed, including when `min, max` themselves are `inf`.
-Therefore, such Ranges are *empty*, too.
-A `step` argument of `0` satisfies the *no-progress criterion* and produces an *empty* Range.
+### Ranges that remain infinite

-The cases that would remain *infinite* under this proposal are then only those which fulfill the following condition: they are *not empty* (as per the evaluation above) AND their upper bound is either `+Inf` or `-Inf`.
+The cases that would remain infinite under this proposal are then only those which fulfill the following condition: they are not empty (as per the evaluation above) AND their upper bound is either +Inf or -Inf.
 Typical examples would be `Range[F64](0, inf, 1)` or `Range[F64](0, -inf, -1)`.
-We can't allow a lower bound that is not finite, because then the elements returned on .next() calls would again not be finite.

-Summarizing this, the proposed algorithm for the Range classification is outlined in a close-to-code form.
-The following expressions are useful:
+## New Implementation

+For the discussion of the proposed algorithm, an expression of "progress" instead of "no-progress" is used.

 ```
 no_progress = ((min <= max) and (step <= 0) or (min >= max) and (step >= 0))